 Essentials of Leading Virtually

-In this practical and interactive program, you will learn how to use your skills and knowledge as a people leader to help you effectively lead and collaborate virtually by adapting your behavior and approach to address the needs of your virtual colleagues.
-By building trust and consciously thinking about your information flow, you can create clear communication lines, encourage effective collaboration, implement consistency through setting and adhering to expectations, and build rapport and connection within your team.
+In this practical, interactive course, you will learn how to use your skills and knowledge as a people manager to help effectively lead and collaborate virtually by adapting your behavior and approach to address the needs of your virtual colleagues.
+By building trust and consciously thinking about your information flow, you can create clear communication lines, encourage effective collaboration, and implement consistency through setting and adhering to expectations, while also building a rapport and connection within your team.

 - Explain the importance of shared accountability in virtual interactions.